Nikon D1H vs D300

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D1H and the D300 have been discontinued, but can regularly be found used on eBay.
+Both the D1H and the D300 have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the D300 was followed by the Nikon D300S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D1H and D300 can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Nikon D300 Manual.

 So what conclusions can be drawn?
 Is the Nikon D1H better than the Nikon D300 or vice versa?
 The listing below highlights the relative strengths of the two models.